LaraXpress/Boilerplate_Backend/README.md

-## Future Projects Application Boilerplate for Node.js, Express.js and MongoDB
+## Future Application Boilerplate for Node.js, Express.js and MongoDB
+- Template Engine : Handlebars or EJS
+- Database : MySQL, MongoDB and PostgreSQL